rticommunity/rticonnextdds-examples/examples/connext_dds/batching/c++98/README.md

 1. The `<domain_id>`.
 Both applications must use the same domain id in order to communicate.
 The default is 0.

+2. How long the examples should run, measured in samples.
+The default is infinite.

-2. If *Turbo Mode* will be used or not.
+3. If *Turbo Mode* will be used or not.
 If the `--turbo` argument is given, *Turbo Mode* will be used.
 Otherwise, it will use *Manual Batching*.

-3. How long the examples should run, measured in samples.
-A value of '0' instructs the application to run forever; this is the default.

 ## Customizing the Build